Rayaan-Waheed/Rayaan-Waheed/README.md

-Rayaan Waheed

-- Student developer with experience in software development, robotics, embedded systems, and technical project development.
+Student developer with experience in software development, robotics, embedded systems, and technical project development.

 Experience: